XavierOillic/Brief-TypeScript-Quest/README.md

 - What is a class constructor?

-The constructor is a special method of the class, used to create objects and initialize field value.
+The CONSTRUCTOR is a special/particular METHOD of the class, used to create objects and initialize field value.
 A constructor is a special Function, which can be called only once.
+ONE CONSTRUCTOR PER CLASS.

 [Alt text](<src/image/Capture d’écran 2023-11-17 à 09.42.19.png>)